Matchstick puzzle: Remove 4 sticks to leave 3 triangles in hexagonal wheel

 Question 2: How could then only 12 matchsticks form the six triangles?

-Answer 2: As the 6 triangles have between them also 6 common sides of matchsticks, by the concept of common matchstick, each common matchstick would reduce the number of sticks needed to form independent triangles by 1.
-Six common matchsticks would reduce number of matchsticks needed from 18 to 12.
+Answer 2: The 6 triangles have between them also 6 common sides of matchsticks.
+By the concept of common matchstick, each common matchstick would reduce the number of sticks needed to form independent triangles by 1.
+Six common matchsticks would reduce the number of matchsticks needed from 18 to 12.

-Thus the requirement of number of sticks to form the two triangles is reduced from 6 to 5 because of 1 common stick.
+Common stick concept: For a stick common between two triangles, the number of sticks to form the two triangles is reduced from 6 to 5 because of 1 common stick.

 Next question is crucial.
 It asks about the solution.
 We have to know about the solution also, isn’t it?